Participating in a Criminal Group

 • Obtaining material benefits from conduct engaged in outside New South Wales (including outside Australia) that, if it occurred in New South Wales, would constitute a serious indictable offence, or

-• Committing serious violence offences, or
+• Committing serious violent offences, or

 • Engaging in conduct outside New South Wales (including outside Australia) that, if it occurred in New South Wales, would constitute a serious violent offence.